 "We frequently call on a potential client and are able to speak about some major development of the day that will affect that client’s business, and they say, ‘Oh, my goodness, I didn’t know about that,’" says FirstRain CEO Penny Herscher.
 This is a great way to impress clients, plus it gives you an opportunity to offer a related solution.

-Turn features into benefits.
+.
 Your product might have a lot of nice features, but if they’re not benefits, they have no value to the customer.
 Emphasize what you can do for customers (not what you can’t).
 Your goal is to create partnerships.
 Look for ways to accommodate the customer’s needs by providing extras that won’t take away from your profit margins, such as free delivery or early pick-up.
+Smile more.

 People want to do business with people they like.
 It all boils down to building a relationship and providing value that positively affects your clients’ bottom line.
 If you help solve problems, you turn yourself into a valuable asset.